reykjavikcity/webtools/README.md

 - For `timeZoneName` the values `"long"`, `"shortGeneric"` and `"longGeneric"` will appear in Danish.
 - The `timeStyle: 'full'` option prints the timezone names in Danish
-- The `dayPeriod` option is not supported and prints the day-period in Danish.
+- The `dayPeriod` option has a couple of slight mismatches, at 5 am and 12 noon.

 ---